CityofToronto/bdit_data-sources/bluetooth/api/README.md

   -y YYYYMMDD YYYYMMDD, --years YYYYMMDD YYYYMMDD
                         Range of dates (YYYYMMDD) to operate over from startdate to enddate, else defaults to previous day.
+  -a ANALYSIS, --analysis ANALYSIS
-  -d DBSETTING, --dbsetting DBSETTING
+                        Analysis ID to pull.
+Add more flags for multiple IDs -d DBSETTING, --dbsetting DBSETTING
                         Filename with connection settings to the database (default: opens config.cfg)